Tan-Sam/lab-node-express-mongo-modeling/readme.md

 > ***Note:*** _This can be a pair programming activity or done independently._

+To practice using Mongoose,
+we will design a small data persisting application to keep track of airport data with different models:
+    Airport,
+    Terminal,
-To practice using Mongoose, we will design a small data persisting application to keep track of airport data with different models: Airport, Terminal, Flight, and Passenger.
-You will have to write the models and then hard code data in your `app.js` file according to the requirements below.
+    Flight, and Passenger.
+You will have to write the models and then hard code data in `app.js` file according to the requirements below.
 Since we're not worried about Express or views in this activity, log the results of your data persistence in the console when the file is executed - with `node app.js` - so we know what's being saved.

 ## Exercise

 #### Requirements

-- Create an Express application with four models: Airport, Terminal, Flight, and Passenger
+- Create an Express application with four models:
+    Airport,
+    Terminal,
+    Flight, and Passenger
 - Include Mongoose and create embedded and referenced models:

   - Airport